Chapter 3:

 A kind man.
 A gentle man.
 A dangerously attractive man with petting-the-cats charm.

-But still, just a man.
+Caleb looks nice… But still, just another man.
 He lifted his head again.
 Our eyes met a second time.
-My soul left my body.
-Just floated up toward the ceiling like a lost balloon.
+This time, I looked at him like I was disappointed in him.
 I spun around and pretended to reorganize sugar packets.

 Absolutely not.
 Never again.
 No way was I letting someone like him into my life, as much as I wanted a friend.